 Yes.
 Candidates may choose between the sport management, exercise science and physical education concentrations.
 All students in the Master of Science in Kinesiology will complete 15 units of core courses and 18 units of concentration coursework.

 6. How long does the program take?

 Students in the sport management concentration can complete the program in as little as one year.
 The physical education concentration incorporates 15 week education courses which may impact the amount of time needed to complete the program.

 7. Can I work full time while enrolled in the program?

 Yes.
 While graduate work involves a considerable amount of time for reflecting on and applying classroom theory, many of our students continue to work full time in public and private schools, athletic departments, and various other professions.

 8. When do classes meet?

 The M.S. in Kinesiology program is designed to accommodate the busy schedules of working adults.
 Kinesiology classes are typically offered in the evenings from 6 to 10 p.m.
-Each class meets twice a week for five weeks.
 Students will normally complete three classes per academic semester.
 Education courses are 15 week courses scheduled Monday through Thursday at 4:30 and 7 p.m.